Earn2Trade Blog

 William Delbert Gann: The Legendary Author And Trader

-William Delbert Gann was a stock & commodity trader in the early- to mid 20th century.
+William Delbert Gann was a stock and commodity trader in the early- to mid-20th century.
 He’s best known for developing methods of technical analysis that include using geometry and astrology to predict the financial markets.
 His most famous techniques are Gann Angles and the Gann Fan.
-He wrote a great deal about his trading techniques, and they have been the subject of a lot of debate and criticism.
+He wrote a great deal about his trading techniques, which have been the subject of much debate and criticism.
 Despite that, many of them are still in use today.
-Most traders familiar with his approach outright dismiss these outlandish techniques, but some swear by them.
+Most traders familiar with his approach dismiss these outlandish techniques outright, but some swear by them.
 Rather than evaluate the methods themselves, it may be worthwhile to examine the story of the man whose mind they sprang from.
-If for nothing else, but to provide an entertaining distraction for a few minutes.
+If for nothing else but to provide an entertaining distraction for a few minutes.

 You may also like: